CollabIP/elasticsearch-arm-templates/README.md

 # ATTENTION!
-Tethr Custom ARM Templates
+Tethr Custom ARM Templates for Elasticsearch Azure MarketPlace

-This forked repo version has been highly-customized.
+This forked repo has been highly-customized in order to support the following items--

 * <strong>Availability Zones</strong> - The templates have been designed to allow for the deployment of Elasticsearch nodes to Zones 1, 2, and 3.